Operation: Immersive Theater, Bushwick-Style

 On our phones, we voted on which songs the actors would dance to: reggae, country or dubstep.
 We voted dubstep and then erupted into laughter when a trio of actors, Jacob Lamb, Ellie Creedon and Lais de Souza, all had to tap dance to it.
 Later, when the group were surrounded by actors playing enemy agents, the audience had to choose who they thought could save the day.
 The night I went, we voted for a geeky character named Gadget.
 Beep, however, said this was the wrong choice and told us all the characters all died.
 Then, she told us we could choose again.

-Throughout the night, I also competed in different mini games on my phone; the winner got to perform a “power-up,” a gaming reference that involved letting someone else lead a collective dance party, where the show stopped and everyone had to get up and dance to “I Love It” by Icona Pop.
+Throughout the night, we competed in different mini games on our phones; the winner got to perform a “power-up,” a gaming reference that involved letting someone else lead a collective dance party, where the show stopped and everyone had to get up and dance to “I Love It” by Icona Pop.

 “It’s a revolutionary piece of theater that’s being born in our very neighborhood,” said O’Leary, who promises that tickets to this would really let people be on “the ground floor of a new kind of theater.”